 The injured person may be able to sue the at-fault party, and the jury will determine the amount of compensation by weighing up lost wages, medical expenses, and the plaintiff’s pain and suffering incurred as a result of the accident.
-Drivers may also be able to sue to repair or replace their property that was damaged during the crash.
+Our personal injury lawyers will be able to help you determine the best course of action for your claim.
+Drivers may also be able to sue, to repair, or replace their property that was damaged during the crash.

 In Georgia, if a driver is 50 percent or more responsible for the incident, he or she may not recover losses.
 Each party should seek legal counsel to determine whether or not a lawsuit is a way forward for their case.

-The law allows parties involved in a car accident in Atlanta, Georgia, to bring claims forward up to two years after the injury and four years after property damage, however, drivers should decide quickly if they want to sue the other party involved in the crash so that their insurance provider and attorney can assist with a favorable outcome for compensation.
+The Georgia statute of limitations allows parties involved in a car accident in Atlanta, Georgia, to bring claims forward up to two years after the injury and four years after property damage, however, drivers should decide quickly if they want to sue the other party involved in the crash so that their insurance provider and attorney can assist with a favorable outcome for compensation.

 How Long Does It Take to Conclude a Case?